viamrobotics/docs/docs/extend/modular-resources/key-concepts.md

 Models are either:

 - Built-in to the RDK, and included when you [install `viam-server`](/installation/) or when you use one of the [Viam SDKs](/program/apis/).
-- Available for download from [the Viam Registry](https://app.viam.com/module), and are written by either Viam or community users.
+- Provided in custom modules available for download from [the Viam Registry](https://app.viam.com/module), and are written by either Viam or community users.

 A model with the `viam` namespace is always Viam-provided.